jcarenza/allisoncarenza/src/posts/baby-photography-kansas-city-photographer.md

 ---
-title: 'New and Improved Blog!'
+title: "New and Improved Blog!"
-description: '<p>This is my first post on my brand new blog!
-I have to admit I don&apos;t really like learning yet [&hellip;]</p>
+description: "This is my first post on my brand new blog!
+I have to admit I don&apos;t really like learning yet "
-'
-publishDate: 'Mar 1, 2010'
+publishDate: "Mar 1, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/03/el11.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/03/el11.jpg"
-alt: 'New and Improved Blog!'
+alt: "New and Improved Blog!"
-slug: 'baby-photography-kansas-city-photographer'
+slug: "baby-photography-kansas-city-photographer"
-category: ['Baby Photography','Children Photography']
-tags: ['Baby Photographer','Children','Kansas City']
+category: ["Baby Photography", "Children Photography"]
+tags: ["Baby Photographer", "Children", "Kansas City"]
 ---

 <p style="text-align: center;">This is my first post on my brand new blog!
 I have to admit I don&apos;t really like learning yet another program, but it&apos;s like a new phone after awhile it feels like home.
 The following pictures are of two of the most beautiful babies ever!
 Below is Easton, and I know this is a severe crop, but I love it because it&apos;s all about the eyes.
 Please enjoy viewing the photos and feel free to leave a comment, I would love your feedback!</p>